-226. Plaintiffs and the members of the Classes are purchasers who purchased or leased vehicles.
-They had no direct contact or interaction with the Defendants and had no means from which they could have discovered the combination and conspiracy described in this Complaint before July 16, 2013, the date that the DOJ publicly announced Defendant Diamond Electric Mfg.
-Co., Ltd.'s anticipated guilty plea.

-227. No information in the public domain was available to Plaintiffs and members of the Classes prior to July 16, 2013, the date that the DOJ publicly announced Diamond Electric Mfg.
-Co., Ltd.'s anticipated guilty plea, that revealed sufficient information to suggest that the Defendants were involved in a criminal conspiracy to price-fix and rig bids for Ignition Coils.
-Plaintiffs and the members of the Classes had no means of obtaining any facts or information concerning any aspect of the Defendants' dealings with OEMs or other direct purchasers, much less the fact that they and their co-conspirators had engaged in the combination and conspiracy alleged herein.
+- 238. Plaintiffs and the members of the Classes are purchasers who purchased or leased vehicles.
+They had no direct contact or interaction with the Defendants or co-conspirators and had no means from which they could have discovered the combination and conspiracy described in this Complaint before July 16, 2013, the date that the DOJ publicly announced Co-Conspirator Diamond Electric Mfg.
+Co., Ltd.'s anticipated guilty plea. - 239.
+No information in the public domain was available to Plaintiffs and members of the Classes prior to July 16, 2013, the date that the DOJ publicly announced Diamond Electric Mfg.
+Co., Ltd.'s anticipated guilty plea, that revealed sufficient information to suggest that the Defendants or their co-conspirators were involved in a criminal conspiracy to price-fix and rig bids for Ignition Coils.
+Plaintiffs and the members of the Classes had no means of obtaining any facts or information concerning any aspect of the Defendants' or their co-conspirators' dealings with OEMs or other direct purchasers, much less the fact that they and their co-conspirators had engaged in the combination and conspiracy alleged herein. - 240.
+For these reasons, the statute of limitations as to Plaintiffs' and the Classes' claims did not begin to run, and has been tolled with respect to the claims that Plaintiffs and members of the Classes have alleged in this Complaint.

-&lt;sup>5 Plaintiffs and members of the Classes had no knowledge of the combination or conspiracy alleged herein, or of facts sufficient to place them on inquiry notice of the claims set forth herein, until (at the earliest), January 16, 2015, for the Toyo Denso Defendants, the day that Plaintiffs received confidential information regarding the Toyo Denso Defendants' participation in the combination or conspiracy alleged herein.
-No information in the public domain was available to the Plaintiffs and the members of the Classes prior to this date that revealed sufficient information to suggest that the Toyo Denso Defendants were involved in the combination or conspiracy alleged herein.
-Therefore, the statute of limitations did not begin to run because Plaintiffs and members of the Classes did not and could not discover their claims, or in the alternative, because fraudulent concealment tolled the statute of limitations, until January 16, 2015 with respect to the Toyo Denso Defendants.
+or conspiracy alleged herein.
+No information in the public domain was available to the Plaintiffs and the members of the Classes prior to this date that revealed sufficient information to suggest that the Toyo Denso or Delphi Defendants were involved in the combination or conspiracy alleged herein.
+Therefore, the statute of limitations did not begin to run because Plaintiffs and members of the Classes did not and could not discover their claims, or in the alternative, because fraudulent concealment tolled the statute of limitations, until January 16, 2015 with respect to the Toyo Denso Defendants and June 16, 2017 for the Delphi Defendants.
+In addition, the Statute of Limitations with respect to the Delphi Defendants was tolled by agreement from December 5, 2017 through the filing of this complaint.